 All contact hour data must be validated monthly.
 For a calendar of due dates, please see Table 13: AEL Data Entry Due Dates.

-All participant documentation must be maintained in a secure environment as set forth in WD Letter 13-08, issued April 1, 2008, and “Security of Personal Identity Data,” and any subsequent issuances, and WD Letter 02-18, issued March 23, 2018, and entitled “Handling and Protection of Personally Identifiable Information and Other Sensitive Information,” and any subsequent issuances.
+All participant documentation must be maintained in a secure environment as set forth in WD Letter 13-08, issued April 1, 2008, and titled “Security of Personal Identity Data,” and any subsequent issuances, and WD Letter 02-18, issued March 23, 2018, and titled “Handling and Protection of Personally Identifiable Information and Other Sensitive Information,” and any subsequent issuances.
 Test documentation is subject to TWC and other monitoring and AEL program review.

 Data collection procedures should result in valid and reliable data if staff members understand and follow them.
 Therefore, part of providers’ data management and documentation SOPs must be staff training on roles and responsibilities, as well as the importance of data collection.
 Instructors should also have a clear understanding of not just the instruction-related aspects of testing and assessment but also of related data reporting, performance, and privacy protection requirements.
 Providers are responsible for providing basic TEAMS and data collection and security training for all staff.